Reconstructing Sepsis Trajectories from Clinical Case Reports using LLMs: the Textual Time Series Corpus for Sepsis: Introduction

 \subsection{Contributions}

-Our work highlights the following contributions: (1) we present the first textual time series corpus for sepsis, comprising 2,139 open-access case reports identified as having sepsis; (2) we develop an analytic pipeline to identify Sepsis-3 from clinical text and to extract time-associated clinical findings; (3) we annotate time-associated clinical findings on a random subset of the case reports; (4) we develop and adapt evaluation criteria for textual time series, where matched clinical findings are not expected to be identical text strings; and, (5) in multiple datasets, we validate the performance of our pipeline, showing strong annotation performance compared to manual annotation and improved temporal results compared to existing methods.
+Our work highlights the following contributions: (1) we present the first textual time series corpus for sepsis, comprising 2,139 open-access case reports identified as having Sepsis-3; (2) we develop an analytic pipeline to identify Sepsis-3 from clinical text and to extract time-associated clinical findings; (3) we contribute clinician annotations for 40 PMOA case reports, yielding $3,229$ manually annotated clinical reference events; (4) we develop and adapt evaluation criteria for textual time series, where matched clinical findings are not expected to be identical text strings; (5) we evaluate extraction performance across multiple datasets, model families, prompt variants, and time scales; and (6) we provide a multi-layer validation framework for the automatically generated corpus, including bootstrap uncertainty estimates, clinician--clinician agreement, hallucination auditing, self-consistency analysis, and full-corpus cross-model agreement.